RosettaCommons/documentation/rosetta_basics/preparation/preparing-structures.md

 #How to prepare structures for use in Rosetta

+*This page describes the standard procedure for preparing protein structures for Rosetta.
+To prepare ligands for use with Rosetta, see the [[preparing ligands]] page.
+To prepare non-peptide polymers, see the [[preparing PDB files for non-peptide polymers]] page.
+For PDB files containing both proteins and RNA, see the [[RNA-protein changes]] page.

 Author:
 * Relaxation with all-heavy-atom constraints by Lucas Nivon and Rocco Moretti.
 * Clean PDB section by Jeliazko Jeliazkov.